leonardo-ra/PI/Setup/README.md

 `pip install git`

-**Step 2:** Copy the HTTPS of this repository and clone it to your machine.
+**Step 2:** Copy the SSH key of this repository and clone it to your machine.
 You can do so by running this command as well:

 `git clone git@github.com:leonardo-ra/PI.git`